rstudio/python-builds/README.md

 ## "Break Glass"

-Periodically, someone with access to these resources may need to re-trigger every R version/platform combination.
+Periodically, someone with access to these resources may need to re-trigger every Python version/platform combination.
 This quite easy with the `serverless` tool installed.

 ```bash
 # Rebuild all Python versions